VOLTTRON/volttron/README.md

         scripts/core/upgrade-listener
      ```

    b.
-Tail the log being used for the RabbitMQ instance.
-For example ``tail -f volttron.log`` and look for the following error:

-      ```sh
-      2018-12-31 13:07:45,272 () volttron.platform.auth INFO: authentication failure: domain='vip', address='127.0.0.1', mechanism='CURVE', credentials=['forward historian public key']
-      ```

-      In order to fix this error, one needs to add the public key of the Forward Historian of the ZeroMQ instance to the auth.config file of the RabbitMQ instance.
+Provide the RabbitMQ instance with the public key of the Forward Historian running on ZeroMQ instance.

-      In order to confirm the public key of the Forward Historian, run ``vctl auth public key`` on the ZeroMQ instance and copy the output.

-      In the RabbitMQ instance, run ``vctl auth add`` and use the defaults except for user_id and credentials.
-For example:
+      Run ``vctl auth public key`` on the ZeroMQ instance.
+Copy the output and add the public key to the RabbitMQ instance's auth.config file, using the defaults except for the user_id and credentials.

       ```sh